 - It must not contravene The SU’s values.

-- It must not contravene an existing Article of SU Governance.
+- It must not contravene an existing Article of SU Governance or SU Policy.

 - It must not contradict an existing SU standpoint.